Marabyte/marabyte.com/site/posts/the-curious-canPlaytype.md

 date: 2020-02-27T16:07:10.000+00:00
 code: true
 featured_image:
+  alt:
-  alt: A vector geometric representation of a silhouette photo of mountain during
+    A vector geometric representation of a silhouette photo of mountain during night time
-    night time
   caption: Photo by Vincentiu Solomon on Unsplash
   src: "/uploads/vincentiu-solomon-ln5drpv_imi-unsplash.svg"
+summary:
-summary: One of the great challenges in coding is naming stuff.
+  One of the great challenges in coding is naming stuff.
 And by stuff, I mean variables, functions, methods, responses, everything that needs a name - all the stuff.
 And I'm not alone.
 tags:
   - post
+  - javascript
 ---

 One of the great challenges in coding is naming stuff.
 And by stuff, I mean variables, functions, methods, responses, everything that needs a name - all the stuff.

 Over the years I went from naming my variables something short like 'newImg' to something more descriptive like 'imageAfterTransformation', I know it seems obvious but sometimes it's hard to name things.
 You have an array of images, 'imagesArray' and then somehow you get a second image array and you end up with 'imagesArray2'.